 I draw from photographs alongside recollections of places and people, then construct imagery that is partly remembered/partly imagined, shaping these scenes in my head.
 Painting becomes the main channel that shapes my depictions of memories I didn’t experience physically and only visually through pictures or stories, making the work an amalgamation of ideas, memory-aids and fantasies.
 The process therefore helps provide nuanced reflections, both from an autobiographical and a fictional perspective.
-I also work with ideas connected to the limitless possibilities of interpretation, the many variables of a single story and the subjectivity of storytelling in relation to our own experiences.
+I also work with ideas connected to the numerous possibilities of interpretation, the many variables of a single story and the subjectivity of storytelling in relation to our own experiences.

 Fiction and reality are fused in the work through characters that could exist between life and death, as well as allegories and motifs that might have both literal and symbolic meanings.
 A concern of mine is social invisibility and how superiority seems invisible to those who hold it, and in contrast hyper-visible to those inferior.
 Fictional invisibility is thus often employed in my practice as a metaphor for social commentary and to navigate the feeling of neglect.
 My work in general seeks to depict feelings that we are familiar with but cannot always articulate like yearning, weakness and finding our place in society.